Lesson Plan: Researching American Democracy

 Examples (Modeling): Diagram: The Structure of American Government

-Check For Understanding: Exercises on Checks and Balances
+Check For Understanding: High Crimes and Misdemeanors

 B) Have students identify which branch is being checked and which branch holds the power.